chadgr/MLLab/02 Exercise 2 - Visualizing in Power BI Desktop.md

 * [Task 1: Connect to the HDInsight Spark Using Power BI Desktop](##task-2-connect-to-the-hdinsight-spark-using-power-bi-desktop)
 * [Task 2: Create Power BI Report](##task-3-create-power-bi-report)

-## Task 1: Connect to the HDInsight Spark Using Power BI Desktop
+# Task 1: Connect to the HDInsight Spark Using Power BI Desktop

 1. Downlaod the latest version of Power BI Desktop [HERE](https://powerbi.microsoft.com/en-us/desktop/).
-<a href="https://powerbi.microsoft.com/en-us/desktop/" target="_blank">example</a>
 Launch Power BI Desktop.

 2. Click on **Get Data** from the left side of the welcome window.

     ![Screenshot](images/connect_to_the_hdinsight_spark_using_power_bi_desktop_0.png)